 1/3 c. orange juice

 1 tsp grated orange peel

-Fill a large stockpot with raw peeled, cored and sliced pears, add 1/2 cup of water.
+- In a large stockpot combine prepared pears with water.
 Cover and bring to a simmer, cooking over medium heat until pears are soft.
-The pears will cook down to about half the pot.
+The pears should cook down to about half the pot.

-Transfer the cooked pears into a food processor and puree/pulse until smooth, but do not liquify.
-Puree all the pears and then transfer back to the stockpot over medium heat.
+- Transfer the cooked pears into a food processor and puree/pulse until smooth, but not liquid.
+Repeat until all of the pears are pureed smooth, then transfer back to the stockpot over medium heat.

-Add sugar, orange juice, orange peel, and nutmeg.
-Cook until sugar is fully dissolved and mixture rounds up on spoon easily.
+- Add sugar, orange juice, orange peel, and nutmeg.
+Cook until the sugar is fully dissolved and mixture rounds up on spoon easily.

-Ladle the Hot Pear Butter into HOT Prepared jars leaving 1/4″ headspace.
-Remove air bubbles and adjust the 2 piece caps, then process for 10 minutes in a boiling water bath canner.
+- Ladle the Hot Pear Butter into HOT Prepared jars leaving 1/4″ head space.
+Remove any air bubbles and adjust the 2 piece caps, then process for 10 minutes in a boiling water bath canner.